Metadata overview

 Where should I start?

 We know that it can take time to prepare the metadata.
-To help you on your way, we have put together information about the metadata categories that we think will be the most valuable to prepare early:
+To help you on your way, we have put together information about the metadata categories that are often the most valuable to prepare early: